Mindavi/SolarGraph/README.md

 ## To do

 * Add a screen to login and and store the user data somewhere (perhaps in SharedPreferences)
-    - There's no support for OAuth on the login endpoint, so the username and password must be stored
+    * There's no support for OAuth on the login endpoint, so the username and password must be stored
+* Show more data
+    * Production today
+    * Production this month
+    * Total production
+* Use another graph library, this one [doesn't support ConstraintLayout](https://github.com/jjoe64/GraphView/issues/579) in the way I want to use it